 The program consists of theoretical and practical components that allow fellows to constantly walk a bridge between the worlds of theory and practice; individual and group components, which include learning in and from the group alongside an individual learning journey; and internal and external components that span the divide between classroom learning and on-site learning in various professional contexts.

 The uniqueness of the program lies in its combination of the course components, the learning process, and the educational environment.
 The course components that were offered to fellows in 2017-2018 are presented below.
 It is important to note that this only provides a partial picture of the fellows' learning experience at the school.
 The larger context, including the unique characteristics of the learning process and the educational environment of the school, can be found on the "About the School" page.

 Fellows construct their own personal program, which allows in-depth study of professional and intellectual knowledge in their chosen specialized subject while expanding it in new directions.
 The development of a personal area of interest includes honing a vision that is guided by a defined worldview and set of values, in-depth study of both theoretical and practical aspects of the chosen field, and translation of these elements into a real-world plan of action.
-Throughout their individual learning process, the fellows have access to all of the school’s faculty members and are given opportunities to consult with professional experts in academia or practice in Israel or abroad.
+Throughout their individual learning process, the fellows have access to all of the school’s faculty members.
+The fellows are also given the opportunity to consult with professional experts in academia or practice in Israel or abroad.
 Furthermore, as part of their personalized study program, fellows receive the opportunity to travel for the purpose of an individualized study experience, during which they are able to encounter ground breaking and innovative educational research and practices, each in their own area of interest.